LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 Data sources are everywhere, and sometimes we need to consume data from more than just a single source.
 Common examples that have many inputs include: price feeds, sensor networks, news feeds, social media aggregators, file watchers, multi touch surfaces, heart-beating/polling servers, etc. The way we deal with these multiple stimuli is varied too.
 We may want to consume it all as a deluge of integrated data, or one sequence at a time as sequential data.
 We could also get it in an orderly fashion, pairing data values from two sources to be processed together, or perhaps just consume the data from the first source that responds to the request.

 Earlier chapters have also shown some examples of the _fan out and back in_ style of data processing, where we partition data, and perform processing on each partition to convert high-volume data into lower-volume higher-value events before recombining.
 This ability to restructure streams greatly enhances the benefits of operator composition.
 If Rx only enabled us to apply composition as a simple linear processing chain, it would be a good deal less powerful.
 Being able to pull streams apart gives us much more flexibility.
 So even when there is a single source of events, we often still need to combine multiple observable streams as part of our processing.
 Sequence composition enables you to create complex queries across multiple data sources.
-This unlocks the possibility to write some very powerful and succinct code.
+This unlocks the possibility to write some very powerful yet succinct code.

 We've already used [`SelectMany`](06_Transformation.md#selectmany) in earlier chapters.
 This is one of the fundamental operators in Rx—as we saw in the [Transformation chapter](06_Transformation.md), it's possible to build several other operators from `SelectMany`, and its ability to combine streams is part of what makes it powerful.
 But there are several more specialized combination operators available, which make it easier to solve certain problems than it would be using `SelectMany`.
 Also, some operators we've seen before (including `TakeUntil` and `Buffer`) have overloads we've not yet explored that can combine multiple sequences.

 ## Sequential Combination

-We'll start with the simplest kind of combining operator, which do not attempt concurrent combination.
+We'll start with the simplest kind of combining operators, which do not attempt concurrent combination.
 They deal with one source sequence at a time.

 ### Concat